Selling SaaS Vs On-Prem Solutions in the Channel

 When Vendors transition from On-Prem to SaaS sales, John believes the buyers for this new offering, are very different.
 With SaaS sales, John sees “many more personas involved”.
 For example, with a typical On-Prem sale, IT have a significant influence on the buying decision and the evaluation selection.
 In addition, Line of Business, Divisional Managers and Procurement are all involved.
 But in the world of SaaS, more and more he sees “the Information Security Team, Operations, Finance, Legal and Compliance teams involved.
 They may have had some involvement with On-Prem sales also, but these personas are definitely more prevalent in the world of SaaS “.
 Finance will want to understand the Opex and Capex side of any purchase so they can align with their accounting rules and practices.

 Whilst the “business functionality” of On-Prem and SaaS solutions offerings may be exactly the same, from a buyers perspective they are NOT the same offering.
 One is a tangible product (which could become an asset) and the other is a service.
-Therefore, it is important for SaaS vendor salespeople to learn the new terminology around how to sell and position their offerings.
+Therefore, it is important for SaaS vendors to learn the new terminology around how to sell and position their offerings.
 In addition, they must know what buyer questions are being asked and by which personas.
 They must then ensure they inform, educate and enable their Channel Partners sales teams to become successful at selling these SaaS offerings to your mutual target end customers.
 SaaS selling has become a team sport, because SaaS buyers procure-as-a-team!

 Download the full webinar here: “How To Take your SaaS Solutions to Market via the Channel”